biosustain/git-tutorial/instructions_241113.md

 Each of you create a branch, e.g. give it your name.
 Add a brief description of what you are passionate about in a file called `aboutme.md` in a folder with your name.

+- do this first in your local version of the repository
+- decide if you want to create a fork or add collaborators to your repository

 ### 4. step - merge the branches to the main branch